IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 - **False belief task**
 	- Sally Ann hides a doll in a drawer, then leaves the room
 	- Somebody comes in and moves the doll to a different drawer
 	- Task: which drawer will Sally Ann look in?
-First one, bc she falsely believes that's where the doll is)
+First one, b.c. she falsely believes that's where the doll is)